-Placing goods on the market in Northern Ireland
+Placing goods on the market in Northern Ireland from 1 January 2021

 This guidance is about placing certain manufactured goods, workplace equipment and machinery and civil explosives, on the market in Northern Ireland.